joachimbrand/Rimu.jl/docs/src/BHM-example.md

 aIni = nearUniform(BoseFS{n,m})
 ```

-The Hamiltonian is difined based on the configuration `aIni`,
+The Hamiltonian is defined based on the configuration `aIni`,
 with additional onsite interaction strength `u = 6.0`
 and the hopping strength `t = 1.0`: